-Any ex director receiving a demand on a director's personal guarantee bank debt claim should seek specialist independent guidance immediately - an email to IBAS will allow you to obtain specialist guidance quickly.
-A 'joint and several' demand on a director's guarantee debt claim does not mean sharing it!
+Company directors receiving a demand on a director's personal guarantee bank debt claim should seek specialist independent guidance immediately - an email to IBAS will allow you to obtain specialist guidance.

 Are you prepared to defend the bank's claim?
-Can you afford a solicitor - costing thousands?
-We have assisted many LIP's to obtain a fair result after IBAS investigations.
+Can you afford a solicitor - costing many thousands?
+We have assisted many LIP's to obtain a better result after IBAS investigations.

 A personal guarantee is an agreement made between an individual or individuals which means that if they act as a business director they then take a level of responsibility for their company's debts in the event that they cannot be paid back by the business or company itself.
 If a claim is made under the personal guarantee, the director will be liable to pay the company's or businesses debt and the partner, proprietor or company directors' personal assets may be at risk as they become liable for the relevant business debt that is covered by the guarantee.